segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 * [Using Segment Personas and Optimizely Full Stack for Omnichannel Experiments](https://blog.optimizely.com/tag/segment-personas/)

 ## GDPR Support
-Segment supports deleting/suppressing users in Optimizely via the [Segment app](https://segment.com/docs/privacy/user-deletion-and-suppression/).
+Segment supports deleting/suppressing users in Optimizely using the [Segment app](https://segment.com/docs/privacy/user-deletion-and-suppression/).
 In order to do this however, you will need to create a [Personal Access Token](https://developers.optimizely.com/x/authentication/personal-token/) in Optimizely and provide it as the value of the [Access Token](#access-token) setting.